StRobertCHSCS/final-project-secret_billionaire/README.md

 # FAST AND FURIOUS
+Screen Mockups: Our group want to make a car game and it has three tracks to drive.
+Every track should has two to three rock to stop player driving and increase the rate of difficulty as well.

 Objective of the game:The purpose of the game is to dodge rock during the whole game.

 Gameplay Instructions:You are the new 007.
 You are now driving a car to finish a mission and escape.
 Your job is to dodge rocks during the long road.
 Try your best and have fun.